chulminy/CIVE497-CIVE700/README.md

 :loudspeaker::loudspeaker::loudspeaker: **2019-04-09** :loudspeaker::loudspeaker::loudspeaker:

-# PLEASE SUBMIT YOUR REPORT!!!
-ALL DEADLINE IS TOMORROW.
+# SUBMIT YOUR REPORT!!!
+ALL DEADLINES ARE TOMORROW!!!

 :loudspeaker::loudspeaker::loudspeaker: **2019-03-23** The due dates for Task 6, 7 and 8 will be set to April 9.
 I will update the status of your submission every week.
 There is no more delay after then so please submit your reports earlier.